UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 ### StereoNet Issues
 #### Reflection
 As mentioned in the original StereoNet paper, the StereoNet model struggles a bit with relections as its refinement network doesn't have a good structure for solving the inpainting problem.
 As a window that has depth both behind it and at the window's surface has ambiguous depth, but the loss is computed based on whatever the lidar reports, the model can score a bit lower on evaluation metrics for actually trying to report depth of objects behind the window surface.
 The author's mention that some of the models that perform better than theirs likely learn to paint over this surface (inpainting) and thus ignore the object behind the window glass.
-We can see in Figure 7 the model struggles to with the relections on the window of the store front.
+We can see in Figure 7 the model struggles with the reflections on the window of the store front.

 <!-- TODO(morleyd) Image illustrating the details of the reflection problem-->
 ![]({{ '/assets/images/team25/Reflection.png' | relative_url }})
 <center> Figure 7: Canonical Example of the Reflection Problem </center>

 #### Unlabeled Sky
-In the Kitti 2015 dataset images point cloud often only extend to the upper half of the image.
+In the Kitti 2015 dataset, point clouds often only extend to the upper half of the image.
 We found that this could be problematic for learning the depth map for the sky as this is a fairly textureless region and thus many possible disparity values are valid.
 This makes the softmax over the cost volume have many equal value paths, and the model seems to learn to favor a lower disparity in these cases, creating many artifacts in the sky.
 The ideal way to fix this would be to augment the sky with additional data points (likely labeling the sky as close to infinity) so the refinement network could learn to treat the sky differently than the rest of the model.
 As attaining additional labeled data is difficult, we instead proposed a different solution using some of the features from HITNet in an attempt to solve this issue.
 <!-- TODO(morleyd) Image demonstrating the unlabeled sky problem -->
 ![]({{ '/assets/images/team25/CanonicalSky.png' | relative_url }})
 <center> Figure 7: Canonical Example of the Unlabeled Sky Problem </center>

 #### Rough Object Boundaries
-We finally notice that some of our boundaries on objects in StereoNet are a bit rough.
+We finally notice that some of our boundaries on objects in StereoNet are a bit bloblike and not as precise as one may expect.
 This is due to the model needing more training time on the refinement network and not an issue with the actual model design.

 ### Experimental Contributions